Solo & Independent Travel Off the Beaten Path

 Daily Costs

-I travelled Northern Pakistan independently for nearly 2 months and spent an average of 23€ per day.
+I travelled Northern Pakistan independently for 5 months over 2 different trips and spent an average of less than 25€ per day.
 My trip wasn’t on an extreme budget.
 I occasionally chose slightly nicer accommodations (if you’re travelling with someone, your accommodation costs will be nearly half), treated myself to nicer meals, and I also did some guided treks and small tours.
 Disclaimer: You can travel even cheaper by staying in more budget accommodations or camping, solely hitchhiking, and eating exclusively at local eateries.

 How to Get Cash

 Cash is essential when travelling in Northern Pakistan and ATMs that take foreign cards don’t exist outside the major towns of Islamabad, Gilgit, Aliabad, Chitral and Skardu.
 It’s best to withdraw a large amount of Pakistani Rupees in these major cities before heading to more remote areas.
 Also sometimes the ATMs even in larger towns can run out of cash or be temporarily offline, so don’t rely solely on them.
-I tried a few different banks but the the only ones that would work to withdraw money with foreign cards were Bank Alfalah and Standard Chartered (I think this one only exists in Islamabad).
+I tried a few different banks but the the only ones that would work to withdraw money with foreign cards were Bank Alfalah and Standard Chartered (this one only exists in Islamabad).

 Getting Around: Transport in Northern Pakistan